alexfernandez/alexfernandez.github.io/permanent/cv.md

 I have participated in several editions of [IronHack](https://www.ironhack.com/), and in two web bootcamps (2014 and 2015)
-I was responsible the main JavaScript teacher.
+I was the main JavaScript teacher.

 I have also recorded several online courses, and taught a few face-to-face courses too.